Okipa/laravel-brickables/README.md

 ## How to

-### Define brickables constraints
+### Define brick constraints for model

-In your Eloquent model, define constraints:
+In your Eloquent model, you optionally can define constraints:

-* The brickables list that your model can handle.
+* Define the brickables that your model is being authorized to manage,
-* Make sure to always keep a min number of bricks for a brickable.
+* Define the minimum number of bricks of each brickable that the model must hold,
-* Make sure to only hold a max number of bricks for a brickable.
+* Define the maximum number of bricks of each brickable that the model can hold.

 ```php
 use Illuminate\Database\Eloquent\Model;
 use Okipa\LaravelBrickables\Contracts\HasBrickables;
 use Okipa\LaravelBrickables\Traits\HasBrickablesTrait;